jina-ai/executors/jinahub/indexers/storage/MongoDBStorage/README.md

 **MongoStorage** is a Jina indexer, using [mongodb](https://www.mongodb.com/) as a backend.

 `mongodb` is a no-sql document data model storage system.
-It's naturally supports JSON and provide an expressive query language allows developers to learn and use.
+It supports JSON and provides an expressive query language for developers.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->